awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ## Encryption by Default<a name="encryption-by-default"></a>

-You can configure your AWS account to enforce the encryption of the new EBS volumes and snapshots that you create\.
-For example, Amazon EBS encrypts the EBS volumes created when you launch an instance and the snapshots that you create from an unencrypted snapshot or volume\.
+You can configure your AWS account to enforce the encryption of the new EBS volumes and snapshot copies that you create\.
+For example, Amazon EBS encrypts the EBS volumes created when you launch an instance and the snapshots that you copy from an unencrypted snapshot\.
+For examples of transitioning from unencrypted to encrypted EBS resources, see [Encrypting Unencrypted Resources](#encrypt-unencrypted)\.

 Encryption by default has no effect on existing EBS volumes or snapshots\.
-When you copy unencrypted snapshots or restore unencrypted volumes, the resulting snapshots or volumes are encrypted\.
-For examples of transitioning from unencrypted to encrypted EBS resources, see [Encrypting Unencrypted Resources](#encrypt-unencrypted)\.

 **Considerations**
 + Encryption by default is a Region\-specific setting\.
 If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region\.
 + When you enable encryption by default, you can launch an instance only if the instance type supports EBS encryption\.
 For more information, see [Supported Instance Types](#EBSEncryption_supported_instances)\.
 + When migrating servers using AWS Server Migration Service \(SMS\), do not turn on encryption by default\.
-If encryption by default is already on and you are experiencing delta replication failures, turn off this feature\.
+If encryption by default is already on and you are experiencing delta replication failures, turn off encryption by default\.
+Instead, enable AMI encryption when you create the replication job\.

 **To enable encryption by default for a Region**